Daniel-Maris/JOREK/diagnostics/catalyst/README.md

 variables may be available during the simulation.

-In order to generate a valid Catalyst script, it is then necessary to add an 'Extractor' which will, for example, save an image.
+In order to generate a valid Catalyst script, it is then necessary to add an 'Extractor' which will, for example, save an image or VTK file.
 This can be done using the menu options, Extractors → Image → PNG.

 Finally, to generate the Catalyst script, use the menu options File → Save Catalyst State.
 By default, the output directory for Extracts will be 'dataset'.

+## Implementation details

+Currently, only model199 has Catalyst support added.
+However, the only part that is model specific are the changes to the `initialise_parameters` subroutine so it is straightforward to add support to another model.

+The adaptor currently creates and passes a 2D grid that is similar to that created by the `jorek2vtk` program.
+In particular, JOREK elements are subdivided into `catalyst_nsub * catalyst_nsub = 5 * 5` elements and the components of the variables with respect to the toroidal harmonics are interpolated onto this new grid and then projected onto the planar slice (`i_plane = 1` i.e. `phi = 0`).
+Currently, only the variables in `mod_model_settings` are interpolated onto this new grid so there are `n_var` variables passed.